MingShun98/MingShun98/README.md

 ### Hi there 👋

 I'm MingShun, a Year 3 undergraduate studying a Computer Engineering's degree in the National University of Singapore.
-I have a keen interest in software programming and have an interest in full-stack development as well as blockchain technology.
+I enjoy software programming and have an interest in full-stack development as well as blockchain technology.
 Currently exploring the different fields out there to gain more experience.

 * Currently: Interning at Integro Technolgies as a Java Softare Developer.
 * Previously: Completing Y2S2 studies in NUS